Bell Labs: 2020s

 On December 11, 2023, Nokia announced a state of the art research facility in New Brunswick, New Jersey.
 The planned relocation of the 80 year old, Murray Hill New Jersey Bell Labs facility would take place before 2028.
 The new building would be LEED Gold certified.
 The Murray Hill location has had iconic research of various historical innovations for AT&T Corp., Lucent Technologies, Alcatel-Lucent, and Nokia.

 On November 19, 2024, the Nokia 2024 Bell Labs Fellows were recognized in a ceremony held in Lisbon, Portugal.
 Five honorees were inducted to the total of 352 recipients that include 83 from the Nokia community.
 Alexei Ashikhmin from Bell Labs Solutions Research represented Murray Hill Bell Labs with more than 25 years as a coding theory researcher.
 Two honorees were from Finland representing Espoo and Tampere locations.
 Additionally, two honorees represented Nokia's Vimercate, Italy and Tokyo, Japan locations.

+Bell Labs reunited in 2026 as the separate Bell Labs core and research units were merged together with Guru Parulkar taking over as the new singular president; Peter Vetter, the previous co-president of Bell Labs and manager of the Bell Labs core unit also retired.
 The Nokia Bell Labs 10-story headquarters building, to be built in New Brunswick, New Jersey, had a groundbreaking ceremony on September 4, 2025.
 The construction is planned to be completed in 2027 and have 34,374-square-meters of space for optical communications, generative artificial intelligence, and quantum physics labs and offices.
-This building will be called the HELIX 2 building (Health and Life Science Exchange) and its' location would allow academic talent from nearby universities for Nokia ventures and new startup partnerships.
+This building will be called the HELIX 2 building (Health and Life Science Exchange) and its location would allow academic talent from nearby universities for Nokia ventures and new startup partnerships.